Shrey-Joshi/Robo_Ramsey/README.md

 ## Git Usage

-When first downloading this project, move into a directory where you are comfortable with installing files to.
+When first downloading this project, move into a directory where you are comfortable with downloading files to.
 Then run:

 `git clone https://github.com/Dpmon1/Robo_Ramsey.git`